 Because of its broad scope, degrees in mathematics can prepare students for many different careers.
 The Department of Mathematics and Statistics offers a wide variety of such degrees and emphases to provide students with several blends and specialties according to their interests and goals.

 At SDSU, prospective mathematics majors have their choice of three programs: the Bachelor of Arts degree program in liberal arts and sciences, the Bachelor of Arts degree program in liberal arts and sciences in preparation for the single subject teaching credential, or the Bachelor of Science degree in applied arts and sciences.

 The Bachelor of Science degree allows students with a strong interest in the mathematical aspects of a particular science to include courses in that science toward their major.
-Students choose from four areas of emphasis: applied mathematics, computational science, mathematical finance, or science.
+Students choose from four areas of emphasis: applied mathematics, computational science, or science.
 Students take upper-division courses focusing on their selected emphasis, although they may choose a mix of courses from all areas.
 A mathematics minor is also available.
 The course work provides a good background for employment or graduate work in applied mathematics or in that science.

 The Bachelor of Arts in mathematics prepares the student for graduate school in mathematics, for a career in secondary teaching, or for a variety of other jobs.
 There is a foreign language competency requirement.
 Students interested in secondary teaching are required to take certain core courses, an upper division geometry course and two electives.
 The Bachelor of Arts degree in preparation for a teaching credential includes mainstream courses in mathematics, as well as specialized courses for prospective secondary teachers.

 - The Department participates in joint Ph.D. programs in Mathematics Education with University of California-San Diego and Computational Sciences and Statistics with Claremont Graduate University.